rquadling/grunt-html2js/README.md

 2. an object that is passed as the second options argument to `grunt.template.process` (with the file content as the first argument)
 3.  `true` to call `grunt.template.process` with the content and no options

+#### singleModule
+Type: `Boolean`
+Default value: `false`

+If set to true, will create a single wrapping module with a run block, instead of an individual module for each template file.
+Requres that the `module` option is not falsy.

 ### Jade support

 If template filename ends with `.jade` the task will automatically render file's content using [Jade](https://github.com/visionmedia/jade)